Go2Engle/EtsyTrackr/README.md

 - Add a desktop shortcut (optional)
 - Handle automatic updates
 - Install all required dependencies

+### macOS Installation
+When running EtsyTrackr on macOS for the first time, you might see a security warning because the app is not signed with an Apple Developer Certificate.
+To run the app:

+1. Mount the DMG file by double-clicking it
+2. Drag EtsyTrackr to your Applications folder
+3. In the Applications folder, right-click (or Control-click) on EtsyTrackr
+4. Select "Open" from the context menu
+5. Click "Open" in the security dialog that appears
+6. The app will now open and remember your choice for future launches

+Note: This warning only appears the first time you run the app.
+Future launches can be done normally by clicking the app icon.

 ### Portable Version
 If you prefer not to use the installer, you can also download the portable version: